-The Top Ten Best Foot Spas in 2019
+The Top Ten Best Foot Spas of 2020

 Here are our top five picks for the best foot spas on the market right now, with a quick comparison table listing all their key features.

 Still not sure about what to purchase?
 Read our full reviews on the ten best foot spas on the market right now:

 1. ACEVIVI Foot Spa Bath Massager